samuelclay/turntouch-ios/Pods/Gloss/README.md

 ### Gloss Protocols

-Models that are to be created from JSON _must_ adopt the `JSONDecodable` protocol.
+Models that are to be created from JSON _must_ adopt the `Decodable` protocol.

-Models that are to be transformed to JSON _must_ adopt the `JSONEncodable` protocol.
+Models that are to be transformed to JSON _must_ adopt the `Encodable` protocol.

-The `Glossy` protocol depicted in the examples is simply a convenience for defining models that can translated to _and_ from JSON. `Glossy` can be replaced by `JSONDecodable, JSONEncodable` for more preciseness, if desired.
+The `Glossy` protocol depicted in the examples is simply a convenience for defining models that can translated to _and_ from JSON. `Glossy` can be replaced by `Decodable, Encodable` for more preciseness, if desired.

 ## Why "Gloss"?